A Survey on Deep Hashing Methods: Deep Supervised Hashing

-The challenge for optimizing the neural network parameters is the vanishing gradient problem from the sign function which is used to obtain binary hash codes.
-Specifically, the gradient of sign function is zero for all nonzero input, and that is fatal to the neural network which uses gradient descent for training.
+It is difficult to optimize the hashing network parameters because of the vanishing gradient issue resulting from the sign activation function which is used to obtain binary hash codes.
+Specifically, the sign function is in-differentiable at zero and its gradient is zero for all nonzero input, which is fatal to the hashing network using gradient descent for optimization.